GuildWorks/titech-2023/docs/Adalo1/Adalo1-en.md

 ![bg right h:530px](images/2021-10-22-02-19-14.png)

 ---
-Let's check the appearance of the pet registration screen.
+Let's Preview the appearance of the pet registration screen.
 - Since there is no link yet, we can't display this screen with screen transitions, so we'll set it to the Home Screen, which is the screen displayed after logging in.
 - Change the Screen Navigation Type of Pet Registration screen to Home Screen.
 ![bg right h:400px](images/2021-10-20-07-28-52.png)